anoted/BERT-fine-tune-federated-sentiment/README.md

-# BERT-fine-tune-federated-sentiment
-Federated Fine-tuning of BERT model for sentiment analysis
+# Federated Fine-tuning of BERT model for sentiment analysis

 prepared by: